Richardaeld/Eldridge_Music/TESTING.md

 #### Assumptions(s):
 + The tester will have a pre-existing superuser account.
 The tester will keep a record of the account.
 + The tester will keep a record of any and all edited merchandise.
-Including the merchandise's new name, new sku, old name, and old sku.
+This includes the merchandise's new name, new sku, old name, and old sku.
 + The tester will edit sku's with a test specific sku.
 + The tester will add an image to the merchandise item and keep a record of the image name.
 + The tester will have an image to upload as a merchandise image.